 Theoretical and Art-Historical Perspectives

 The museum's Ensor project combines two approaches.
-The first perspective consists in research into the theoretical foundations of the artistic choices that Ensor made.
+The first perspective consists of research into the theoretical foundations of the artistic choices that Ensor made.
 The focal points in this line of research are the reception of Ensor's work by art critics and art historians and a ‘close reading’ of Ensor's published and unpublished writings.
 The second approach is that of traditional art-historical research into the primary sources (archival materials), as well as the iconographic (the meaning of the images), technical and stylistic characteristics of Ensor's oeuvre.
 The results of occasional material-technical research involving X-ray and infrared photography or the Portable X-ray Fluorescence Spectrometer are also incorporated into the research results.

-Step by step, the research project will contribute to the publication of various subcatalogues of the drawings (1873-80, 1880-85, 1885-1900, 1900-49), documents and archival materials, as well as the thirty-seven paintings by Ensor in the KMSKA collection.
-Together with Ensor experts form other institutions, the researchers of KMSKA also prepared the launch of the new virtual Ensor museum of the Flemish Art Collection.
+Step by step, the research project will contribute to the publication of various subcatalogues of the drawings (1873-80, 1880-85, 1885-1900, 1900-49), documents and archival materials, as well as the thirty-eight paintings by Ensor in the KMSKA collection.
+Together with Ensor experts form other institutions, the researchers of KMSKA also prepared the launch of the virtual Ensor museum of the Flemish Art Collection.

 The following articles have previously been published as part of the Ensor Research Project: